 In 2019 Sarah scored ‘Okavango River of Dreams’ filmed by Directors, Dereck and Beverly Joubert for PBS Nature.
 A 90 minute Feature film and 3 part series for TV, Sarah co-scored the music with fellow South African composer J.B Arthur who conducted the Johannesburg Film Orchestra.
 Robert Redford fell in love with the film and it opened with its premiere at the 2020 Sundance Film Festival.

-In 2020 she independently released her first classical crossover album ‘Natural High’ recorded with Sinfonia Nord in Iceland.
-The album presents collaborations with talented solo artists from around the globe.
+In 2020 she independently released her first classical crossover album ‘Natural High’ produced during lockdown with Sinfonia Nord in Iceland.
+The album presents collaborations with talented solo artists from around the globe including, Eimear Quinn, soprano Aliki, violinist Leah Zeger and singer-songwriter Isaac Waddington.
 Natural High became the sound track to the World Land Trust’s Save the Chóco Forest campaign in Equador.
 The music helped to raise above and beyond the target funds of 600,000 and bringing the total amount over £1,000000!
-Sarah is Ambassador to the charity and continually looks to raise money and awareness of their work through her music.

 At the end of 2021 Sarah released two singles from her forthcoming predominately Classical album Resonate.
-Recorded with the accomplished players of Orchestra for the Earth conducted by John Warner at Sir George Martin’s Air Lyndhurst Studios in Hampstead, Resonate the single, was specially written for the World Land Trust becoming the soundtrack to their latest campaign in Guatemala.
-Rhythm of the Earth is a personal commission from HM King Charles III, to highlight the message & ethos of his Terra Carta project at the 2021 COP26 Climate conference in Glasgow.
+Recorded with the accomplished players of Orchestra for the Earth conducted by John Warner at Sir George Martin’s Air Lyndhurst Studios in Hampstead, ‘Resonate’ the single, was specially written for the World Land Trust becoming the soundtrack to their latest campaign in Guatemala.
+Rhythm of the Earth is a personal commission from His Majesty the King, to highlight the message & ethos of his Terra Carta project at the 2021 COP26 Climate conference in Glasgow.
 The piece was premiered with, (the then) HRH The Prince of Wales at the Kelvingrove Art Gallery and Museum at the Terra Carta Seal Awards during the Glasgow conference.
 Both pieces are part of a diverse, cinematic album intermingling between genres and encompassing both the epic & the intimate, from highly lyrical & emotive classical concertos, soaring choral musical panoramas, to folk-inspired melodies & popular singer~songwriter style pieces.
+The album also features a cover version of ‘Oceans (Where Feet May Fail)’.
 Resonate was released February 4th 2022.

 Her work on HM King Charles III Sustainable Markets Initiative, providing the music to films about innovative scientists and businesses, working to create sustainability solutions and leveraging global transition in terms of a sustainable future for the planet, is ongoing.